will530/imgur/README.md

 // or your client ID
 const client = new ImgurClient({ clientId: process.env.CLIENT_ID });

-// or your username/password/client id to retrieve an access token automatically: const client = new ImgurClient({
+// all credentials with a refresh token, in order to get access tokens automatically const client = new ImgurClient({
-  username: process.env.USERNAME,
-  password: process.env.PASSWORD,
   clientId: process.env.CLIENT_ID,
+  clientSecret: process.env.CLIENT_SECRET,
+  refreshToken: process.env.REFRESH_TOKEN,
 });
 ```